-- 11.10 Be a key point of contact with external agencies, especially the LA and SEND Services. - 11.11 Liaise with the potential future providers of education to ensure that the student and their parents are informed about options and a smooth transition is planned. - 11.12 Provide a profile of the student or young person with SEND on FROG for all staff to access. - 11.13 Provide professional guidance to colleagues and work closely with staff members, parents, carers, and other agencies, including SEND charities. - 11.14 Be familiar with the provision described in the Local Offer and be able to work with professionals who provide a support role to the family. - 11.15 Ensure, as far as possible, that students with SEND take part in school activities together with those who do not have SEND. - 11.16 Ensure that the school keeps the records of all students with SEND up-to-date. - 11.17 Inform the student's parents that SEND provision is being made, where the student does not have an EHC Plan. - 11.18 Keep the school SEND Provision information on the school website up to date.
+- Be a qualified teacher. - Work with the SENDCo to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - Undertake day-to-day responsibility for the operation of SEND policy. - Liaise with the parents of students with SEND. - Liaise with primary schools, other schools, Northumberland Inclusive Education Service (NIES), High Incidence Needs Team (HINTS), health and social care professionals, and independent or voluntary bodies. - Provide a profile of the student or young person with SEND on FROG for all staff to access. - Ensure, as far as possible, that students with SEND take part in school activities together with those who do not have SEND. - Ensure that the school keeps the records of all students with SEND up-to-date. - Inform the student's parents that SEND provision is being made, where the student does not have an EHC Plan. - Support the SENDCo